Exam Day | Testing Centre

 • Specific applications, permissions and resources may be required before the start.

-Typical exam rules: integrity and exam conditions
+Session rules: integrity and delivery conditions

-What is typically checked
+What is typically checked before and during delivery

-• Environment conditions (especially online): neutrality, no visible materials and controlled interruptions.
+• Environment conditions, especially online: neutrality, no visible materials and controlled interruptions.

 Situations that may require intervention

-When it may be cancelled
+When a session may be cancelled

 • Where applicable, the Exams Centre supports administrative routing and clarification of the next step.

-Incidents and support
+Incidents, interruptions and support channels

 What helps in case of an unexpected issue